What are some of the most important Google Analytics metrics that every business needs to track?

 Now, if you found this article by typing “google analytics metrics” on Google (got ya!), it probably means that you already have it configured for your website.
 Which is great!
 So, I am not going to waste your time explaining what Google Analytics is.

 Now that I got this off my chest, we can move on to the fun part!
 And that is, taking a deeper look at what Google Analytics metrics you should track for your business.
 After all, it serves us no purpose having an amazing tool with incredible amounts of data if we don’t make use of it.

 1. Traffic Source (Channels)

+First on our list of essential Google Analytics metrics is the source of your traffic.
 You can access this report by clicking on Acquisition – All Traffic – Channels.

 No matter the size or the sector of your business, the chances are that you are diversifying your Marketing budget.
 You are probably investing in paid ads on Google, advertising on different social channels, and maybe some affiliate networks.

 Additonally, it is highly likely that you are also maintaining at least a couple of social media channels with regular organic publications.
 On top of that, I wouldn’t be surprised if you are also doing some SEO efforts to bring organic traffic from Google to your blog and/or website.

 The point is, now that you are investing time and resources in all this channels, you need to understand how each one of them is doing.
 You can start by asking the right questions:

 Knowing which channels bring you the most traffic will help you make better decisions.
 Such as where to increase (or decrease) your investment.

 Are there any channels consuming a lot of time & money with low traffic?